YCL92/2025-FYP-Exercises/README.md

 Also useful: Modules 3, 4, 5

 Other tips:

 - Can you add 'by zombies' after the verb in the sentence?
 If so, it's likely in the passive voice and can be re-written.
-- Read the first sentence in each paragraph, does it still make sense
+- Read the first sentence only in each paragraph, does your report still make sense

 ## Week 10: Logistic Regression